LeeC0X/UMGCbootcamp/Howthewebworksexercise/Howthewebworksexercise/README.md

    The common HTTP verbs are :

-   ``GET`` - get some data from the server without any changement on the server
+   ``GET`` - get some data from the server without any changes on the server

-   ``POST`` - send some data to the server with data changement on the server
+   ``POST`` - send some data to the server with data changes on the server

 - **What is an HTTP request?**

-    An HTTP request is a request send by a client to a server with the HTTP protocol
+    An HTTP request is a request sent by a client to a server with the HTTP protocol

 - **What is an HTTP response?**